hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

     Another good reason to use plain text formats is that they can be version controlled with tools like git (and tools built on top of them like GitHub).
 Have you ever had a folder with MyDocument, MyDocument-version2, MyDocumentFinal, MyDocumentFinal-withComments, MyDocumentFinalFinal, MyDocumentFinalFinal-version2?
 Investing your time in learning how to use a version control tool will definitely pay off in the long run.
 Once you fall in love with plain text formats, you should try LaTeX.
 It might seem like a lot of work to learn it, but once you get to the stage of writing your hundreds of pages long thesis you'll be so grateful to yourself for learning it early on.
 I've seen a face of a PhD student who wrote their thesis in a Google Doc, added a couple of final paragraphs a day before the submission, and then tried to open the document to print it for submission only to see "Cannot open: document too big" warning.
 Writing your thesis in a *what you see is what you type format* has all sorts of benefits, it would take a whole book to describe them all.

     You'll probably end up with a lot of lists - a to-do list, a list of ideas to try, a list of papers you found on a particular topic, a list of other labs working in your field, etc. Putting all of these lists into WorkFlowy made my life much easier.
-You can keep both PhD and personal notes there, share parts of your notes with other people (in view-only mode), collaborate with other people, access your notes from any device by simply logging in through a browser and also work offline.
+You can keep both PhD and personal notes there, share parts of your notes with other people (in view-only mode), collaborate with other people, access your notes from any device by simply logging in through a browser and also work offline (using a desktop app).

     Three types of notes you should probably keep even though it might not seem like a good use of your time at first:
     * Notes about every paper you've read, including an easy way to find that paper again.
 At first it seems that you'll definitely remember what the paper was about, and even if you do forget you can always simply read it again.
 In the long run, it will save you a lot of time to have short summaries of relevant papers in a searchable format.